armbian/documentation/docs/Process_Release-Model.md

 Agenda:

-- 00:00 - 00:02 #startmeeting: Meeting coordinator (MC) calls meeting to order.
+- 00:00 - 00:02 `#startmeeting Tamandua`: Meeting coordinator (MC) calls meeting to order.
-- 00:02 - 00:05 #topic check-in: MC gives control to participant to check-in and wait for latecomers.
+- 00:02 - 00:05 `#topic check-in`: MC gives control to participant to check-in and wait for latecomers.
 If your handle is not self explanatory, add your forum/github handle and just say hi.
-- 00:05 - 00:07 #topic late topics: MC [points out to agenda](https://docs.armbian.com/Process_Release-Model/#release-planning) and asks if there is any late topic to add.
+- 00:05 - 00:07 `#topic late topics`: MC [points out to agenda](https://docs.armbian.com/Process_Release-Model/#release-planning) and asks if there is any late topic to add.
-- 00:07 - 00:09 #topic FYI: Stuff to know beforehand - MC presents meeting relevant news and rules of engagement:
+- 00:07 - 00:09 `#topic FYI`: Stuff to know beforehand - MC presents meeting relevant news and rules of engagement:
   - note #1: **IRC translator**: If your English is poor, simply write in your native language.
 Start your sentence with `..` at the beginning.
   - rule #1: When you get a voice, please *be quick and concise* (1-2 min) and make it clear when you stop. ("No more, I'm done")
   - rule #2: If meeting is going out of desired agenda, MC will use *"STOP STOP STOP"*, wait to get attention and then proceed with the meeting agenda. **Please stop chatting and listen.**